 6.5 Artificial and display lighting

-Artificial and display lighting can account for a substantial proportion of the electricity used within a building.
-Appropriate lighting design (including daylighting) can not only reduce CO2 emissions and associated running costs, but also reduce internal heat gains and lessen any need for mechanical cooling.
+Artificial lighting can account for a substantial proportion of the electricity used within a building.
+Appropriate lighting design (including use of natural daylight) can reduce carbon dioxide emissions and running costs, and can also reduce internal heat gains.

 Conversions - in the case of conversions, as specified in regulation 4, the building as converted shall meet the requirements of this standard in so far as is reasonably practicable, and in no case be worse than before the conversion (regulation 12, schedule 6).

 The document replicates guidance published in support of building standards elsewhere in the UK and supports standardisation of the specification and expected performance of fixed building services throughout the UK.
 The guidance applies to new systems and replacement, in whole or in part, of existing systems.
 It also addresses improvement work to existing systems as a consequence of replacing components.

 Common Areas of domestic buildings - controls to enable the safe use of lighting in common areas such as corridors, stairs and other circulation areas, are identified in guidance to Section 4.